Ask the Expert

 Meet Dr. Susan Maddux, Pharmacy Expert

-Answering your questions about medications and pharmaceuticals
+Answers to viewer questions about medications and pharmaceuticals

 Dr. Susan Maddux, chief pharmacy officer for UnitedHealthcare, has been practicing pharmacy for the past 30 years.
 As a clinical pharmacist with a doctor of pharmacy degree and a board-certified pharmacotherapy specialist, she works closely with physicians and medical directors.